Sirius (mythology): Other works

 In second-century author Lucian's satire work A True Story, the people of Sirius, here presented as an inhabited world, send an army of Cynobalani (dog-faced men mounting gigantic winged acorns) to assist the Sun citizens in their war against the inhabitants of the Moon.
 Sirius, associated with heat, is an appropriate ally for the kingdom of the Sun.

 Cult

-Coin from Kea with star and dog.
+Coin from Ceos with a star and a dog.

 Not much evidence on Sirius' ancient cult is preserved.
-In antiquity, Sirius might have been venerated on the island of Kea with summer sacrifices to his honour during the Hellenistic period, though certain doubts have been cast on whether such cult did exist indeed; at any point, that cult surely did not predate the third century BC.
-Keans would observe Sirius's rising from a hilltop; if the star rose clear and brilliant it was a good sign of health, but if it appeared faint or misty it was seen as ominous.
-Sirius was also represented on coinage from Kea.
+In antiquity, there is a possibility that Sirius was venerated on the island of Ceos with summer sacrifices to his honour during the Hellenistic period, though certain doubts have been cast on whether such cult did exist indeed; at any point, that cult surely did not predate the third century BC.
+Ceans would observe Sirius's rising from a hilltop; if the star rose clear and brilliant it was a good sign of health, but if it appeared faint or misty it was seen as ominous.
+Sirius was also represented on coinage from the island.